benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 2. [Using Ansible to setup the underlying "bare metal" hardware](#ansible)
 3. [Using Caddy to secure the management interface with HTTPS](#caddy)

+### Pi-Hole vs AdGuard Home

+**Edit (2021-11-4):** Since originally publishing this post, I've swapped out AdGuard Home for Pi-Hole + Cloudflared.
+While ultimately you could be happy with either, and this guide continues to apply to both, I ended up prefering AdGuard Home for a number of reasons:

+* A more modern stack - PHP + dnsmasq vs. Go and React
+* Admin experience - a sleeker web interface with fewer knobs and dials to endlessly tinker with
+* One less point of failure - Native DoH support meant I could illiminate cloudflared entirely, while still using Cloudflare Teams as my upstream resolver
+* Config as code - Settings are contained in a single YAML file that I could version
+* Log rentention policies - To enable debugging without introducing a new privacy risk

+Pi-Hole has been around for longer and has a more established community, so again, you could be happy with either, but I've updated this post to reflect that since originally written, I now prefer AdGuard Home.
+With that, let's get on to the setup:

 ### Docker Compose

 Rather than running applications on "bare metal" as I described in [my original post](https://ben.balter.com/2020/12/04/over-engineered-home-network-for-privacy-and-security/), I now run the various software bits that support my home network as distinct services managed as Docker containers.